Larkspur Growing Guide

 Average garden soil with excellent drainage.

 Good.
-Where winters are mild, seedlings sprout in autumn and survive until spring.
+Where winters are mild, seedlings sprout in fall and survive until spring.

-Fast growth is encouraged by mixing a balanced organic fertiliser into the soil before planting.
+Fast growth is encouraged by mixing a balanced organic fertilizer into the soil before planting.

 Upright larkspur makes an ideal flower to grow behind shorter mound-forming bloomers.